1 Nuts Library

 As we can see, nuts provides the simplest and the most elegant way to deploy your application.

 One question though. what happens if we define multiple main methods (in multiple public classes).
-It is handled as well by nuts seamlessly.
+It's handled as well by nuts seamlessly.
 It just asks, at runtime, for the appropriate class to run.

 Using Nuts Application Framework

 Using nuts is transparent as we have seen so far.
-It is transparent both at build time and runtime.
+It's transparent both at build time and runtime.
 However, nuts can provide our application a set of unique helpful features, such as install and uninstall hooks, comprehensive command line support and so on.

 To create your first NAF application, you will need to add nuts as a dependency and change your pom.xml